Electronic dictionary: Evaluation

 There are differences in quality of hardware (hand held devices), software (presentation and performance), and dictionary content.
 Some hand helds are more robustly constructed than others, and the keyboards or touch screen input systems should be physically compared before purchase.
 The information on the GUI of computer based dictionary software ranges from complex and cluttered, to clear and easy-to-use with user definable preferences including font size and colour.

 A major consideration is the quality of the lexical database.
 Dictionaries intended for collegiate and professional use generally include most or all of the lexical information to be expected in a quality printed dictionary.
-The content of electronic dictionaries developed in association with leading publishers of printed dictionaries is more reliable that those aimed at the traveler or casual user, while bilingual dictionaries that have not been authored by teams of native speaker lexicographers for each language, will not be suitable for academic work.
+The content of electronic dictionaries developed in association with leading publishers of printed dictionaries is more reliable that those aimed at the traveller or casual user, while bilingual dictionaries that have not been authored by teams of native speaker lexicographers for each language, will not be suitable for academic work.

 Some developers opt to have their products evaluated by an independent academic body such as the CALICO.

 Another major consideration is that the devices themselves and the dictionaries in them are generally designed for a particular market.
 As an example, almost all handheld Japanese-English electronic dictionaries are designed for people with native fluency in Japanese who are learning and using English; thus, Japanese words do not generally include furigana pronunciation glosses, since it is assumed that the reader is literate in Japanese (headwords of entries do have pronunciation, however).
 Further, the primary manner to look up words is by pronunciation, which makes looking up a word with unknown pronunciation difficult (for example, one would need to know that 網羅 "comprehensive" is pronounced もうら, moura to look it up directly).
 However, Japanese electronic dictionaries (primarily on recent models) include character recognition, so users (native speakers of Japanese or not) can look up words by writing the kanji.

-Similar limitations exist in most two or multi-language dictionaries and can be especially crippling when the languages are not written in the same script or alphabet; it's important to find a dictionary optimized for the user's native language.
+Similar limitations exist in most two or multi-language dictionaries and can be especially crippling when the languages are not written in the same script or alphabet; it is important to find a dictionary optimized for the user's native language.